 It is recommended to install third-party software via Flatpak on the Steam Deck.

-This can be done by following the linux flatpak instructions.
+This can be done by searching for

 After installing PolyMC, set it up as usual.